GSA/digitalgov.gov/content/communities/challenges-prizes.md

 ---
-# View this page at https://digital.gov/communities/challenges-prizes
+# View this page at https://digital.gov/communities/challenge-prize
 # Learn how to edit our pages at https://workflow.digital.gov
 slug: challenges-prizes
 date: 2013-12-05 10:46:00 -0500
-title: 'Challenge & Prize'
+title: "Challenge & Prize"
 deck: ""
 summary: "We encourage public participation in crowdsourcing competitions to find innovative government solutions."

 # see all topics at https://digital.gov/topics
 topics:
   - challenges
   - crowdsourcing
   - challenge-gov

 # see all authors at https://digital.gov/authors
 authors:
   - jarah-meador
-  - stephanie-green
-  - tammy-white

-# Weight: controls how this page appears across the site
+# Page weight: controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 # Redirects: enter the path of the URL that you want redirected to this page
 aliases:
   - /challenges-prizes-community/